kyma-project/community/collaboration/sig-core/proposals/extending-kyma-cli.md

 ###### <function-code.extension>

 Out of the box from the init command we should give an easy example which can be extended by the developer later.
 The example should be possible to be deployed directly on the kyma cluster.
-Here below there is a node example
+Here below there is a node example:

   ```js
     module.exports = {